thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 Visualizations of a selection of the possible 256 rules of Wolfram automata

-In the classic configuration, there’re 256 possible Wolfram automata.
-The “classic” refers to a kernel size of 3 cells (with equal weight) and therefore selecting the current cell plus a neighbor cell on either side.
-With this configuration, there’re 8 (2³) possible outcomes for each cell, depending on the current pattern selected by the kernel.
-Here’re the state transitions for [Rule 110](https://en.wikipedia.org/wiki/Rule_110), considered a [universal, elementary automaton](https://en.wikipedia.org/wiki/Elementary_cellular_automaton):
+In the classic configuration, there're 256 possible Wolfram automata.
+The "classic" refers to a kernel size of 3 cells (with equal weight) and therefore selecting the current cell plus a neighbor cell on either side.
+With this configuration, there're 8 (2³) possible outcomes for each cell, depending on the current pattern selected by the kernel.
+Here're the state transitions for [Rule 110](https://en.wikipedia.org/wiki/Rule_110), considered a [universal, elementary automaton](https://en.wikipedia.org/wiki/Elementary_cellular_automaton):